djbrieck/brieckspro/content/posts/how-to-join-wifi-with-qr-code-apple-i-devices/index.md

 date: 2024-11-22T08:49:11-08:00
 draft: true
 ---
 This was a mystery to many myself included, but I say it is possible to connect to Wi-Fi using a QR code.
-Its not well advertised by Apple.
+It's not well advertised by Apple.
 And  most of the time [Apples built in magical automatic Wi-Fi password sharing works as follows](https://support.apple.com/en-gb/102635).
 That in short is where you try to connect to Wi-Fi and then someone near you can click a prompt and share the password to you.
 Sometimes this does not work and in those cases here is the QR option, that always works no Apple hidden magic needed.

 There are at least two ways to connect to Wi-Fi using a Wi-Fi QR Code on most iPhones and iPads that I have discovered thus far: